Faculty

 Clinical Faculty

-Major, U.S. Army; Clinical Internship Director, Madigan Army Medical Center
+Major, U.S. Army; Clinical Internship Director, Tripler Army Medical Center

-Major, U.S. Army; Clinical Internship Director, Madigan Army Medical Center
+Major, U.S. Army; Clinical Internship Director, Tripler Army Medical Center

-Major, U.S. Army; Clinical Internship Director, Martin Army Community Hospital
+Major, U.S. Army; Clinincal Internship Director, Martin Army Community Hospital

-Major, U.S. Army; Clinical Internship Director, Martin Army Community Hospital
+Major, U.S. Army; Clinincal Internship Director, Martin Army Community Hospital

 Lieutenant, U.S. Navy; Clinical Internship, Director Naval Medical Center San Diego, San Diego, CA